gpbl/react-day-picker/website/docs/api/interfaces/daypickerprops.md

 **Example**

-Set the calendar to Arabic.
+When setting the calendar to Arabic, using `dir` to enable right-to-left direction.

 ```jsx showOutput open=no
 import arabic from 'date-fns/locale/ar-SA';